confluentinc/ksql/docs/includes/ksql-includes.rst

         CLI v|release|, Server v|release| located at http://localhost:8088

         Having trouble?
-Type 'help' (case-insensitive) for a rundown of how things work!
+Type 'help;' (case-insensitive) for a rundown of how things work!

         ksql>